Review: Icelandair Saga Lounge - Perfect for Unwinding

 Bottom Line

 Saga Lounge is a stunning airport lounge that is thoughtfully laid out and has a spacious and versatile space.
 The food and drink selection was great.
 The availability of clean shower facilities, a play area for kids and many recliners with a great tarmac view make your visit to Saga Lounge even more comfortable.
-There were plenty of staff members around who were all polite and cheerful.
+There were plenty of staff members around, all polite and cheerful.
 Despite our short lounge visit due to its early closing time at 5:00 pm, we can attest that Icelandair Saga Lounge is one of the best airport lounges in the world we’ve been to.

 Have you visited Icelandair Saga Lounge?
 How was your visit?
 Comment below!